azureskydiver/dotnetapps/README.md

 2. In the Vesta panel access "Plugins" menu and add the plugin by url: `https://github.com/azureskydiver/dotnetapps`

 ## Usage
+- Click on **.Net Apps** on the Vesta Control panel tool bar; OR
-Visit the the '/dotnetapps' site on your Vesta Control panel.
-Ex. `http://example.com:8083/dotnetapps`
+- Visit the the '/plugin/dna' site on your Vesta Control panel.
+Ex. `http://example.com:8083/plugin/dna/`